zhosti/CarNavigator/README.md

 If you get file from the zip Ivan_Zhostov_Frontend_Developer.zip folder there's no need to run `npm install`

+# Improvments

+The app can be improved with separating data table columns etc. Navigate time, Region From, Region To.
+And then there be reasonable point to add some table filters, and sort columns.
+We can add some distance measurement between regions.
+And depend on the distance we can simulate some navigate delay.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.